Below is a photographic copy of the original

 the weird stuff so far might just have been accidental)

-letter that:
+in his letter that:

 [i] ScAm had altered